kamranahmedse/developer-roadmap/src/data/courses/sql/chapters/introduction/lessons/basics-of-databases.md

 Before we dive into everything SQL, let's first get the basics out.
 This chapter covers the basics of databases, different types of databases, SQL, it's different flavors, and the types of queries.

+## Data in the Modern World

+In today's digital world, data is everywhere.
+Every application we use needs to store and manage data in some way:

+- Social media apps like Twitter, Facebook, and Instagram track billions of posts, likes, and connections between users
+- E-commerce platforms like Amazon, eBay, and Shopify handle massive product catalogs, customer profiles, and order histories
+- Banking systems process millions of transactions and maintain accurate account balances
+- Streaming services like Netflix, Hulu, and Spotify manage vast libraries of content and personalized user recommendations

+This ever-growing volume of data needs to be stored, organized, and accessed efficiently.
+This is where databases come in - they provide a way to store data in a structured way that allows for efficient retrieval and manipulation.

 ## What is a Database?

-Every application deals with data in one way or another.
-Whether it's a social media app storing your posts and friend connections, an e-commerce platform managing product inventories and customer orders, or a banking application handling transactions and account balances - all these applications need somewhere to store their data.
-This is where databases come in - they provide a systematic way to store, organize, manage and retrieve data efficiently.

-To put it simply, a database is a structured collection of data stored in a way that allows for easy retrieval and manipulation.
-For example, a library database stores information about books, members, and borrowing records - tracking details like book titles, authors, ISBN numbers, member information, due dates, and lending history.
-This allows librarians to quickly look up books, check availability, manage memberships, and ensure timely returns.
+A database is essentially an organized collection of data stored electronically in a way that allows for efficient retrieval and manipulation.

+Let's say you're building an e-commerce platform - you'll need to store and manage various types of data for your users and products:

+- Product information like names, descriptions, prices, categories, and inventory levels
+- Customer data including profiles, shipping addresses, and purchase history
+- Order details tracking items purchased, quantities, prices, shipping status
+- Reviews and ratings from customers for different products
+- Financial data for sales, refunds, taxes, and revenue calculations

+The database apart from storing this information also enables complex operations like:

+- Calculating total revenue across different time periods
+- Tracking inventory and automatically flagging low stock items
+- Computing shopping cart totals with tax and shipping
+- Analyzing customer purchase patterns for personalized recommendations
+- Generating sales reports by product category or region

+Without a proper database system, managing these interconnected pieces of data and performing these calculations would be extremely challenging.
+The database provides the foundation for building a scalable and efficient e-commerce platform.

 ## Database Management Systems (DBMS)